Earthquakes on May 3, 2026

 14.9 km---✓ ReviewedUSGS →

-May 3, 2026 brought a magnitude 2.5 earthquake 9 km W of Alberto Oviedo Mota, B.C., MX, logged at 23:42 UTC.
-This was a shallow crustal earthquake, focused at 14.9 km depth.
+At 23:42 UTC on May 3, 2026, a magnitude 2.5 tremor occurred 9 km W of Alberto Oviedo Mota, B.C., MX.
+The hypocenter lay at 14.9 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 32.235°, -115.267°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 32.235°N, -115.267°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03